pohly/enhancements/keps/sig-storage/1698-generic-inline-volumes/README.md

 Recent releases of memcached added [support for using Persistent Memory](https://memcached.org/blog/persistent-memory/) (PMEM) instead of normal DRAM.
-When deploying memcached through one of the app controllers, `InlineVolumeSource` makes it possible to request a volume of a certain size from a CSI driver like [PMEM-CSI](https://github.com/intel/pmem-csi).
+When deploying memcached through one of the app controllers, `EphemeralVolumeSource` makes it possible to request a volume of a certain size from a CSI driver like [PMEM-CSI](https://github.com/intel/pmem-csi).